-Along with our Presenting Sponsor, AT&T, our co-chairs, Bahya Oumlil-Murad and Ken McNeely and The Representation Project we welcome you to tonight’s sixth annual Flip The Script, a celebration of the work of Jennifer Siebel Newsom and The Representation Project.
+Along with our presenting sponsor AT&T and co-chairs Bahya Oumlil-Murad and Ken McNeely, we welcome you to tonight’s seventh annual Flip The Script, a celebration of the work of Jennifer Siebel Newsom and The Representation Project.

 Susan Boster serves on the Board of Directors for The Representation Project.
 She is the Founder and CEO of Boster Group Ltd., an independent consultancy specializing in the development of innovative partnerships between global corporations, arts institutions, and social impact foundations.
 Previously, as Marketing Director at Barnes & Noble and later CMO at News International, Susan oversaw transitions of both companies to e-commerce and digital platforms, including the launch of barnesandnoble.com.
 Susan currently sits on the Board of the Donmar Warehouse and serves on the Enterprise Committee at The Design Museum.
 Susan also served two terms as Vice Chairman of the Board of the English National Ballet.
 She is regularly featured as a host and keynote speaker at conferences such as CognitionX and the Equality Lounge at the World Economic Forum in Davos and is a guest lecturer at Sotheby’s Institute of Art.